CollaboraOnline/online/wsd/reference.md

 ### Size
 Size of the file in bytes (64bit)

+### TemplateSaveAs
+In case this file should be treated as a template, the file name (potentially including a suitable path - that the WOPI host has to interpret) will be used as the real name under which the resulting file will be stored.

+Storing the file resulting from a template uses the normal PutRelativeFile workflow, which means a new CheckFileInfo will have to be sent upon load of the resulting file.

 ### UserCanWrite
 A boolean flag, indicating whether the user has permission to edit and/or over-write the file.
 If not set PutFile will fail.